 All of the studies showed reductions in blood triglyceride levels, but the difference was not statistically significant in one study (

 All of the studies looked at markers of blood sugar levels and insulin sensitivity.

-Four of the studies (2–5) looked at blood pressure levels before and after the intervention.
+Four of the studies (numbers 2–5 above) looked at blood pressure levels before and after the intervention.

 - Only 2 out of 5 studies had a control group.

 Additionally, the paleo diet used in the studies is not the typical paleo diet that many people follow today.